VultureProject/vulture-doc/vultureOS/docs/applications/logs_forwarder.md

 ## `File` parameters
-This is a specific section to describe specific File Log Forwarder configuration options.
+This is a section to describe specific File Log Forwarder configuration options.

 `Local File path`: Path of the file to write in.
 Note that the file will be stored inside rsyslog jail (/zroot/rsyslog).

 ---

-`Flush interval, in seconds`: Set the time to flush rsyslog output queue on disk.
+`Flush interval` (in seconds): Set the maximum delay to flush buffer to disk.

 ---

-`Asynchronous writing`: Write asynchronously logs on disk.
+`Asynchronous writing`: Write logs asynchronously.

 ---

-`File(s) retention time, in days`: Specify the time to keep log files before deletion.
+`File(s) retention time` (in days): Specify the time to keep rotated log files before deletion.

 ---